Is Niagara Falls safe for solo female travelers?

 Get the Travel Ladies App

-How safe is Niagara Falls?
+How safe is Niagara Falls for solo female travelers?

 Solo travel